 Smart Cards and PINs

-U.S. issuers are starting to support the global chip-and-pin standard.
-Visa began requiring processors to support chip-and-pin cards in 2013, and it's starting to push the technology by gradually making the banks that service the merchants, instead of the cardholders, liable for the costs of fraud.
-MasterCard is following the Visa timetable and will require fuel dispensers to accept PINs by 2017, and other terminals must support them by 2015.
+U.S. issuers are just beginning to support the global chip-and-pin standard.
+Visa began requiring processors to support chip-and-pin cards in 2013.
+Visa then began to push the technology by gradually making the banks that service the merchants, instead of the cardholders, liable for the costs of fraud.
+Mastercard followed the Visa timetable and required fuel dispensers to accept PINs by 2017, and other terminals to support them by 2015.